Azure/bicep-registry-modules/avm/res/document-db/database-account/README.md

 ### Parameter: `backupIntervalInMinutes`

+Default to 240.
 An integer representing the interval in minutes between two backups.
 Only applies to periodic backup type.

 - Required: No
 - Type: int